January 27, 2020

 Blurb: A writer in a purgatory bar, an art collecting housewife who time travels, a movie Production Assistant with stigmata, a codependent AA sponsor, a sex addict, a movie star with issues, a two-time liver transplant recipient and an abusive TV costumer who gets what’s coming to her.
 All connected to one another but completely and utterly alone.
 (Amazon)

-Review: First off...DISCLAIMER: I requested this title on Netgalley.
+Review: First off...DISCLAIMER: I requested this title on NetGalley.
 Thanks to Tandem Books and Xpresso Reads for providing an ecopy.
 This didn't influence my review in any way.

 STRONGER TOGETHER